inigokintana/homelab-2-prod-ai-golden-path/README.md

 # Homelab to PROD golden path on AI

-This is a golden path A.K.A an opinionated shortcut,  to explore AI from local homelab to PROD using OSS for technological independence and local LLM for privacy.
+This is a golden path A.K.A an opinionated shortcut, to explore AI from local homelab to PROD using OSS for technological independence and local LLM/SLM for privacy.

-We explore concepts like AI agents, RAG and LLM using OSS technologies like Linux, Opentofu, microk8s, DAPR, Ollama, TimescaleDB & pgai Vectorizer, Flask and Python.

-# 1 - Project structure:

 - **you tube VIDEO** **WIP coming soon**
 - **[PDF presentation slides](./docs/Presentation-homelab-2-prod-ai-golden-path.pdf)**

+In this simple use case, we ingest your web/intranet and local documents into a local authoritative RAG database and connect a local SLM (Small Language Model) so it can return accurate results with minimum resources.
+We test an MCP architecture development against our local database as well.

+We explore concepts like AI agents, RAG, LLM/SLM and MCP architecture using OSS technologies like Linux, Opentofu, microk8s, DAPR, Ollama, TimescaleDB & pgai Vectorizer, Flask, Chainlit and Python.

+# 1 - Project structure:

 ```
 ├── 1-IaC: we choose kubernetes microK8S implementation as the neutral vendor platform to run differents POCs